 Graduate degrees: M.Ac.; accounting subprogram for the Ph.D. in business administration

 The Department of Accounting offers a broad education that prepares undergraduate and graduate students for careers in public accounting, private industry, government, nonprofit organizations, and academia.

-The department also collaborates with the College of Law to offer the joint M.Ac./J.D. program; see "Joint M.Ac./J.D." under Master of Accountancy Requirements in this section of the Catalog.
-It also participates in the M.B.A. program; see Master of Business Administration Program in the Catalog.
+The department also collaborates with the College of Law to offer the combined M.Ac./J.D. program; see Combined Programs under Master of Accountancy in this section of the Catalog.
+It also participates in the M.B.A. program; see the Master of Business Administration Program in the Catalog.

-The Professional Program in Accounting draws on curricula that provide a strong base of traditional technical subject matter and the skills needed for solving complex business problems.
+The accounting program draws on curricula that provide a strong base of traditional technical subject matter and the skills needed for solving complex business problems.
 This framework of study enables students to continue professional growth over the entire span of their careers.
 The program emphasizes communication skills and provides the academic background required for leadership positions in business, government, and public accounting.
 It also qualifies students to take the Certified Public Accountant (CPA) examination.

-The Professional Program in Accounting leads to a Bachelor of Business Administration with a major in accounting, which requires 120 s.h. of credit and the Master of Accountancy, which requires 30 s.h. of graduate credit.
-Students are granted the B.B.A. upon successful completion of the third and fourth years of the Professional Program in Accounting; they are granted the M.Ac. after successful completion of 30 s.h. beyond the B.B.A.
+The accounting program leads to a Bachelor of Business Administration with a major in accounting, which requires 120 s.h. of credit and the Master of Accountancy, which requires 30 s.h. of graduate credit.
+Students are granted the B.B.A. upon successful completion of the third and fourth years; they are granted the M.Ac. after successful completion of 30 s.h. beyond the B.B.A.

 Undergraduate Program of Study